 2012-13: Pollack appeared in 40 games for defending WHL champion Edmonton as a 16-year-old in his first season with the Oil Kings.
 He scored 2 goals with 2 assists and was -2 with 2 penalty minutes.
 The Oil Kings finished first in the Central Division and reached the WHL Finals against Western Conference champion Portland.
 Pollack did not skate in any playoff games.

 2013-14: Pollock had a breakout season in his second year with the Memorial Cup champion Edmonton Oil Kings.
 Skating in 71 of 72 regular season games he scored 25 goals with 30 assists and was +18 with 36 penalty minutes.
 Edmonton tied Calgary atop the Central Division with 103 points, finishing second based on tiebreakers, then rolled through the WHL playoffs; defeating defending champion Portland in the finals.
 In 21 WHL playoff games Pollock scored 11 goals with 8 assists and was +11 with 10 penalty minutes.
 The Oil Kings lost two games during round robin play before defeating Val-d’Or in a semifinal game and then avenging a loss to Guelph in the championship to capture the Memorial Cup.
 Pollock had 2 assists and was an even plus/minus with 2 penalty minutes in five Memorial Cup games.
-He was ranked 34th amongst North American Skaters in the Central Scouting final rankings and was selected by Dallas in the second round (45th overall) in the 2014 NHL Draft.
+He was ranked 34th amongst North American Skaters in the Central Scouting final rankings and was selected by the Dallas Stars in the second round (45th overall) in the 2014 NHL Draft.